UCDavisLibrary/ava/digitizing_ava_boundaries.md

 2. If you are ready to incorporate your changes into the main branch, submit a pull request for your fork: https://help.github.com/articles/creating-a-pull-request-from-a-fork/
 3. If your changes are accepted, project adminsitrators will incorporated your changes and close the issue for your AVA.
 If there is any problems or questions, the project administrators will contact you.

+## Notes for pull request reviewers:
+If you want to accept only some of the changes offered in a pull request, you will need to use the command line to [cherry-pick](https://mattstauffer.co/blog/how-to-merge-only-specific-commits-from-a-pull-request) the committs that you want to keep.

 ## Additional Reference Material:
 1. QGIS editing geometry manual: http://docs.qgis.org/2.14/en/docs/user_manual/working_with_vector/editing_geometry_attributes.html
 2. Understanding the GitHub Flow: https://guides.github.com/introduction/flow/